 Tipping Guidelines from a Frequent Visitor

 Portugal lacks the strong, obligatory tipping culture found in the United States.
-Service workers receive a full minimum wage and don’t depend on tips for their living income, making tipping appreciated but never expected.
+Service workers receive a full minimum wage and do not depend on tips for their living income.

-In casual cafes and bars, simply round up the bill to the nearest euro or leave small change.
-Restaurant tipping ranges from 5-10% for excellent service, particularly in tourist areas or high-end establishments.
+Restaurant tipping ranges from 5 to 10 percent for excellent service, particularly in tourist areas or high-end establishments.
 Always leave cash tips directly for the server, as credit card tips may not reach staff members.

-Tap water throughout Portugal meets strict European Union safety standards and is completely safe for consumption.
-Many locals and restaurants default to bottled water due to taste preferences rather than safety concerns, as the tap water can be mineral-heavy and chlorine-treated, particularly in coastal and southern regions.
+If you are wondering, “Can you drink tap water in Portugal?“, the answer is yes, tap water throughout Portugal meets strict European Union safety standards and is completely safe for consumption.
+Many locals and restaurants default to bottled water due to taste preferences rather than safety concerns.

 Your Portugal Food Adventure Awaits